Hanapēpē River

-The river drains the fertile Hanapepe Valley, a region that was historically used for growing rice, taro, coffee, and sugarcane.
+The river drains the fertile Hanapēpē Valley, a region that was historically used for growing rice, taro, coffee, and sugarcane.
 During the late 19th and early 20th centuries, the valley attracted Chinese, Japanese, Korean, and Filipino immigrant workers, many of whom started their own farms or businesses.
-More recently, the Hanapepe Valley was used for filming parts of the 1993 Steven Spielberg film Jurassic Park.
+More recently, the Hanapēpē Valley was used for filming parts of the 1993 Steven Spielberg film Jurassic Park.